 2. Advertising Networks

 Working with an advertising network (or two) is an easy way to fill ad space on your blog.
-Some of the most common ad networks that bloggers work with are Google Adsense, .
-With each of these companies you add code to your blog and then advertisements are automatically generated.
+One of the most common ad networks that bloggers work with is Google Adsense.
+You add their code to your blog and then advertisements are automatically generated.

-Some advertising networks, like Blogher and Mode, have a minimum number of page views they require before letting you into their network.
+Some advertising networks, like Blogher, have a minimum number of page views they require before letting you into their network.
 Because of this, you will want to check the guidelines for each network before applying.